jfq3/QsRutils/README.md

 Not all functions from MyRutils have made it here yet, so you can expect that more will be added as time goes by, especially any I use in my workshops, tutorials and blogs at john-quensen.com.

+Version 0.1.3 adds a function to root trees in phyloseq objects by their longest terminal branch.

 Installation
 ------------